-Ans. (i) The magnitude of force experienced by current-carrying conductor when placed in a magnetic field depends on (a) current flowing (I), (b) length of conductor (I), (c) the strength of magnetic field (b), and (d) orientation of conductor in magnetic field.
+Ans. (i) The magnitude of force experienced by the current-carrying conductor when placed in a magnetic field depends on current flowing, length of the conductor, the strength of magnetic field, orientation of conductor in the magnetic field.

 (ii) Magnitude of force is maximum when current-carrying conductor is placed at right angles to the direction of magnetic field.

 (iii) (a) Direction of force is reversed that is now the force acts from left to right.